sterea16/Sleep_cycle_alarm/README.md

 # Sleep_cycle_alarm
-An smart alarm clock which will wake you up at the right time based on the sleep cycle.
+An smart alarm clock which will wake up the user at the right time based on the sleep cycle.

 The first step is developing a simple alarm clock.
 It has the following features/characteristics: shows the current time and date on MainActivity screen; has a button for setting the alarm which pops up a time picker dialog fragment for the user to choose the time for wake up; has a button to cancel the alarm if set; if the user sets a time before the current time then the alarm will ring the next day at the chosen time; when the time comes another Activity screen will show up while a ring is playing; this new Activity will be shown even if the device has the screen locked; a dismiss button will bring back the user to a reset view of the MainActivity screen.